Small businesses eligible for disaster loan assistance

 Businesses that apply must have a credit history that is acceptable to the SBA, the ability to prove that they can repay the loan and collateral for loans greater than $25,000.

-The interest rates are 3.75% and the loans are available for up to 30 years.
+The interest rates are 3.75 percent and the loans are available for up to 30 years.

 The loan application is free.
 Businesses that are approved for a loan are not obligated to accept the funds.
 The approval process will take between 14 and 21 days.